julianvillamayor/julianvillamayor/README.md

 </p>

 - 🔭 I’m currently studying a Physics BA at University of Buenos Aires.
 - ⚡ My interest are Machine Learning, Computer Simulations and Quantitative Finance.
-I currently know Python and SQL
+I currently know Python, R and SQL
-- 🌱 I’m currently learning R and I'm looking forward to expanding my knowledge of ML libraries
+- 🌱 I’m getting into C and Linux nowadays.
+Furthermore, I'm looking forward to expanding my knowledge of ML libraries

 <!--